 Balanced Scorecard, 4DX (The 4 Disciplines of Execution)?

 The truth is all are better than not having Goals.
-But we see OKRs as a mature and proven goal setting framework, especially for SaaS, but its effectiveness is all verticals is unquestionable.
+But we see OKRs as a mature and proven goal setting framework.
+Its effectiveness in all verticals is unquestionable.

 Here’s a quick reminder of how you construct and OKR.
-An OKR consist of a Goal Statement e.g. Become the Market Leader or Optimize your Sales Pipeline, and a set of 1 – 5 Goal Metrics that would allow you judge the success or failure of your goal.
+An OKR consist of a Goal Statement e.g. Become the Market Leader or Optimize your Sales Pipeline, and a set of 1 – 5 Key results that contain an ‘as measured by’ element that would allow you judge the success or failure of your goal.
 You can see more OKR examples here.